 Frequently Asked Questions

-We look for individuals who have a strong background in biological sciences and mathematics (and good grades).
-This will come from regionally-accredited college-level coursework.
+We look for individuals who have a strong academic background in biological sciences and mathematics.
+This will come from regionally-accredited or ABHES accredited college-level coursework.
 We also look for work experience with customer contact and service-oriented emphasis.
 Candidates should possess good interpersonal communication skills and a discernable interest in health care.

-Due to the limited number of spaces within the Diagnostic Medical Sonography Program, we look for a candidate that is knowledgeable about the field and is confident that this is the career path they are truly passionate about.
+Due to the limited number of spaces within the Cardiac Sonography Program, we look for a candidate that is knowledgeable about the field and is confident that this is the career path they are truly passionate about.

 • Has a proven record of academic success, particularly in math and sciences